Mitr, My Friend: Plot

 The film opens with a typical South Indian wedding being performed between Lakshmi (Shobhana) and Prithvi (Naseer Abdullah).
 The marriage has been arranged by their parents.
 Lakshmi is a typical South Indian girl from Chidambaram, Tamil Nadu; Prithvi is a software engineer working in California.
-After the wedding, they move to the USA where Lakshmi gradually tries to fit into her new surroundings.
+After the wedding, they move to the US where Lakshmi gradually tries to fit into her new surroundings.
 The marriage is a happy union: Prithvi works hard at work, Lakshmi manages the home, and they grow to love one other deeply.
 Within a year, they are blessed with a baby girl Divya (Preeti Vissa).

 The film flashes forward 17 years.
 Divya is a typical adolescent: she goes to school, plays soccer, and occasionally attends parties.
 Lakshmi does not take to the partying very well, and tensions rise between mother and daughter.
 Divya aspires independence, and Lakshmi wants her to be responsible.
 Prithvi understands both sides, and tries to cope with Divya's growing up, but not always with full cognizance of Lakshmi's feelings.

-Things escalate one evening when Divya kisses her boyfriend Robbie outside her home.
-Lakshmi is furious, because her traditional values.
+Things escalate one evening when Lakshmi sees Divya kissing her boyfriend Robbie outside her home.
+Lakshmi is furious that Divya has gone against her traditional values.
 In her fury, she bursts forward and drives Robbie away from the porch.
 Divya is furious and moves out of her parents' house and begins to live with Robbie.
 Lakshmi is overwhelmed by this, and Prithvi is also angered, because he feels that Lakshmi mishandled the situation.
 He begins to drift away from Lakshmi.